 For advanced players, you can use the grey side of the player boards to play.
 The rules are exactly the same in the normal game, except that when you move a tile from a pattern line to the wall, you may place it on any space of its corresponding wall line.

 I like the concept of this game of using those stunning tiles as it is quite different from many other strategy games.
 In this game, I am like a designer but I must be tactical and react fast to take risks before losing my chance to seize those tiles!
 I would recommend this challenging and unique game.
 It is available to buy from good game retailers, online stores and Amazon.

-Disclosure: We are members of Asmodee UK Blogger Board Game Club.
-We received the sample for the purposes of writing this review, however, all thoughts and opinions remain our own.
-We have included an Amazon affiliate link to the product.
-If you click on this and buy, we may earn a small commission.
+Disclosure: We received the sample for the purposes of writing this review, however, all thoughts and opinions remain our own.
+We are members of Asmodee UK Blogger Board Game Club.